Mhelric/cybersect/README.md

 **Thesis Adviser:** Ms. Alma G. de Fiesta

+**Institution:** Cavite State University - Cavite City Campus

 ---

 ## 📄 License

-This project is developed for academic purposes as part of an undergraduate thesis in Computer Science at Cavite State University - Cavite City Campus.
+This project is developed for academic purposes as part of an undergraduate thesis in Computer Science.

 ---